Judas Kiss (2011 film)

-Judas Kiss is a 2011 U.S. drama film directed by J.T.
+Judas Kiss is a 2011 American drama film directed by J.T.
 Tepnapa and written by Tepnapa and Carlos Pedraza.
 It stars Charlie David, Richard Harmon, Sean Paul Lockhart, and Timo Descamps.
 The film is the story of a disillusioned filmmaker's visit to his peculiar alma mater, where he is trapped in a tug of war between his tortured past and a troubling future.

 Judas Kiss is the feature film directorial debut of J.T.
 Tepnapa, who has won many international awards for his short films, including the multiple award-winning parody of 1950s teen health films.

 Plot

 Failed filmmaker Zach Wells is asked by his friend and hotshot director, Topher Shadoe, to take his place as judge in the annual Keystone Film Festival, held in Zach's alma mater, Keystone Summit University.
 Zach is initially reluctant, as it brings memories of the festival defining his life for the worse: he won the festival 15 years ago, which convinced him to drop out of college and move to Hollywood, where his career struggled.
-The night before the judging, Zach goes to a gay bar where he has sex with a younger patron.
+The night before the judging, Zach goes to a gay bar where he meets a younger man, having sex with in his room.

 To his shock, Zach finds out that the patron is a participant in the festival.
 Even more puzzling, he is named Danny Reyes, Zach's birth name, and submits Judas Kiss, the same film Zach submitted years ago.
 Zach suspects it as Topher's elaborate joke, but it becomes more and more real as the headmistress, Mrs. Blossom, dismisses his misgivings about Danny's identity.
 Zach is approached by Welds, the school's elderly security guard.
 Welds seems to understand the situation and tips him that Danny, with the help of his friend Abbey Park, cheats in order to increase his chance of winning the competition.
 He tells Zach that the latter's future depends on whether Danny wins or not.